iTunes 11.1.5 review

 Aside from the edge-to-edge styling, it's clear that iTunes 11 introduced many cues from the iOS interface design.
 There are lots of instances of Pop-Over menus (the box and triangle style from iTunes), another clear example of this interface element is the Album Folder view, which expands beneath an album artwork to reveal the tracks.

 Album Folders remains one of the nicest touches in iTunes 11.
 Rather than just having a grey Album Folder background, the Album Folder is made up by matching the colour of the album with the album art blended into it using a gradient feather effect.
 We still think the way iTunes creates integrated artwork from album cover art is one of the slicker Apple touches in iTunes 11.

 Album view with its expanding Album Folders is now the default view, and it seems to be the one that we're working in more often.
 It's certainly more visually appealing than the Songs view (although that is still accessible and works largely the same as before).

 iTunes 11 code and performance

-Great news! iTunes 11 is cleaner and faster under the hood, as well as on the surface and it certainly shows when you use it. iTunes 11 was one of the last applications to move from the older Carbon operating system (which was 32-bit) to the newer Cocoa (which Apple took to 32-bit).
-Whereas iTunes 10 was still a 32-bit application and still featured a lot of legacy code; iTunes 11 is now a fully 64-bit application and we believe it has had a substantial Cocoa rewrite.
+Apple iTunes 11 on the whole is cleaner and faster than iTunes 10, and it certainly shows when you use it. iTunes was one of the last applications to move from the older Carbon operating system (which was 32-bit) to the newer Cocoa (which Apple took to 32-bit).
+Whereas iTunes 10 was still a 32-bit application and still featured much legacy code; iTunes 11 is now a fully 64-bit application.
+We believe it has had a substantial Cocoa rewrite.
 (Coders around the Internet still seem to feel that it still has some legacy code but it must be mostly Cocoa by now).